 If you would like to stay in a castle in Scotland, we would be delighted to help you find the perfect castle rental in Scotland so please call or email us.

 For those who have a passion for castles and would like to read more about them, why not take a read of our Ultimate Guide to Castles?
 If you would love to visit Scotland and are wondering what there is to see and do, please take a look at some of our blog posts.
 It is very difficult to decide when the best time to visit Scotland is, as every season has it’s magic.
 There are so many incredible things to see and do in Scotland, but no trip would be complete without visiting a distillery.
-Here, we run through our favourite 15 whisky distilleries in all of Scotland.
+Here, we run through our favorite 15 whisky distilleries in all of Scotland.
 Scotland isn’t only famous for its castles, but also for its golf, fishing and sights.